10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

-Okay, so you know that moment when a guest walks in and the first thing they see is your golden’s muddy paw print smeared across your front door?
-Yeah.
-Not exactly the Pinterest vibe you were going for.
+So you know that moment when your guest walks in and the first thing they see is your dogs muddy paw print on the front door… Yeah.
+Not exactly Pinterest perfection.

-I felt that last fall when my sister visited and literally the first thing she said was “girl, your entryway…” I wanted to disappear.
+The same way I felt last fall when my sister visited and the first thing she said to me was, “girl, your entryway…”.

-Here’s the thing though — your dog is part of your home’s story.
-Why hide that?
+Your dog is a part of your home’s story, why hide that?

-A dog paw wreath DIY flips the whole situation.
-Instead of apologizing for the paw prints, you’re putting a gorgeous, handcrafted wreath right on that front door that says yes, a dog lives here, and we’re proud of it.
+Flip the script with a dog paw wreath DIY.
+Instead of apologizing for the paw prints, we’re putting a gorgeous, handcrafted wreath right on our front door that says “yes, we have a dog and we’re proud of it!”

-These 10 designs are the answer — whether your style runs cozy farmhouse or clean and modern, there’s something here that’ll make your entryway feel like you.
+10 Design Ideas To Add To Your Entryway Whether you like cozy farmhouse or clean and modern, you’ll find something here to make your entryway feel like you.

 #1: Chunky Yarn Paw Print Wreath (The One Your Golden Will Approve Of)

-You know that moment when someone walks into your house and their eyes go straight to your front door?
-Yeah.
-That moment.
-The one where you want them to see something that says “a dog lives here and we’re proud of it” — not just muddy paw prints on the welcome mat.
+I want them to walk into my house and their eyes go straight to my front door.
+Yep, that’s the moment.
+I want them to see something that says “a dog lives here and we’re proud of it” not muddy paw prints on the welcome mat.

-– Chunky chenille yarn (color: warm greige/taupe — think the color of a latte)
+chunky chenille yarn in a warm greige/taupe color (the color of a latte)

-– 5 wire wreath frames — four 6-inch frames for the toes, one 10-inch frame for the palm
+5 wire wreath frames (4 6-inch frames for the toes and one 10-inch frame for the palm)

 Instructions

-Start by wrapping each wire frame separately.
-Take your chunky chenille yarn and anchor the end to the frame with a simple knot, then wrap tightly around the frame in even, overlapping spirals — this is what gives the wreath that full, fluffy texture you see in the photo.
-Wrap until zero wire shows through.
+I started by wrapping each wire frame.
+With my chunky chenille yarn, I anchored the end to the frame with a knot, then tightly wrapped the yarn around the frame in even, overlapping spirals to give the wreath its full, fluffy look.
+I wrapped until there was zero wire showing through.

-Secure each toe frame to the palm frame using floral wire.
-Wrap the connection points tightly and tuck the wire ends into the yarn so they disappear.
-And honestly, this step matters more than people think — a loose frame will shift over time and ruin the shape.
+Secure each toe to the palm frame using the floral wire.
+Wrap the ends of the wire tightly and tuck the ends into the yarn so you can’t see them.
+This step is VERY important.
+If you don’t secure the toe tightly to the palm frame, over time, the frame will shift and ruin the shape.

-Attach your decorative sign below the bow using a small loop of wire or ribbon.
-The light blue background with white paw prints in the photo reads “the road to my heart is paved in paw prints” — exactly the kind of thing your golden retriever’s fan club needs to see on your door.
+Attach the sign below the bow with a loop of wire or ribbon.
+Put it on the front door.
+The light blue background with white paw prints on the sign reads “the road to my heart is paved in paw prints”.
+The kind of thing your golden retriever’s fan club wants to see on your door.

-Hang the whole thing using a ribbon loop draped over the top of your door.
+Hang the whole thing using a ribbon loop that you drape over the top of your door.

-The chenille yarn wraps snugly around each frame, so the paw shape holds its structure season after season — that’s the feature, the benefit is you’re not remaking this every fall, and the payoff is a front door that stops people in their tracks.
+I love that chenille yarn wraps so snugly around each frame so the paw shape will keep its shape each year too (I mean the benefit is I don’t have to remake this each fall, but the benefit to you is you get a front door that will make people stop in their tracks).

-If you love projects like this, you’ll find even more inspiration in 13 Genius DIY Dog Stuff Every Pet Parent Needs to Try Today!
+If you love this project, check out even more over at 13 Genius DIY Dog Stuff Every Pet Parent Needs to Try Today!

 Prep Time: 15 minutes | Active Project Time: 2–3 hours | Difficulty Level: Beginner-Friendly